bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     \drawlabel.ulft {fontstyle:i,fontsize:7} \
           "degree\\3" (-3,2)

-The "tx" and "tx" style attributes are checked and if they are set to something other than zero then they are treated as expressing numbers that are added to the original position of the label.
-In the following example the label is drawn at the position that is (2,0).
+The "tx" and "tx" can be expressed to fine turn the position of the label that is the offset from the coord-point.
+It is detected by the appearance of "+1-1" or friends.

+    \drawlabel +1-1 "hello" (1,1)
+    \drawlabel -1+1 "hello" (1,1)
+    \drawlabel +.5+.5 "hello" (1,1)
+    \drawlabel +0+.5 "hello" (1,1)
-    \drawlabel {tx:1,ty:-1} "hello" (1,1)
+    \drawlabel +0-.5 "hello" (1,1)

-The "tx" and "ty" settings would be applied to ALL labels.
+The "tx" and "ty" settings would be applied to ALL future labels of the current command unless it is reset to zero by "+0+0".
-In addition, each label can also contain individual settings that are similar to "tx" and "ty" and they will be applied only to that label.
-In the following example the first label will be draw at position (2,0) and the second one at (3,1).

-    \drawlabel {tx:1,ty:-1} "hello" (1,1) +1+1"world" (1,1)